3 accused of abuse at New Mexico compound await release

 Along with rifles, handguns and ammunition, authorities say they found books on being effective in combat and building untraceable assault-style rifles.

-Backus also pressed for evidence to support allegations that the children were starving at the compound.
+Backus also had pressed for evidence to support allegations that the children were starving at the compound but wrote that prosecutors did not present any records during Monday’s hearing that addressed the children’s conditions or the lack of medical or other care.

 Prosecutors said one of the family members had reached out to a relative to send the group food or money, and the sheriff testified that authorities found remnants of food in what he described as filthy and disgusting living conditions at the compound.